Applied-General-Intelligence-Inc/LexemeExtractor/LexemeExtractor.md

 **String Encoding**: Files are encoded as UTF-8 or Unicode.
 Most Unicode characters are represented directly.
 Escape sequences use `"` followed by hex character codes for special characters (newlines, quotes within strings, line-break Unicode characters).

-## Encoding Optimizations
+## Compression Format

-Entries are specially encoded to minimize file size.
+The lexeme entries use special encoding to minimize file size.
+LexemeExtractor must decode these compressed representations to produce readable output.

 ### Lexeme Number Encoding